 Goji Berries

-Gojis have been used for thousands of years as an herbal remedy by Chinese people.
-The berries contain high amounts of antioxidants called polyphenols which protect against free radicals.
+Gojis have been used for thousands of years by Chinese people as an herbal remedy.
+The berries contain high amounts of antioxidants called polyphenols, which protect against free radicals.
 Free radicals damage cells within our body, causing them to age prematurely.

-In addition, studies suggest that goji berries may increase insulin sensitivity meaning blood sugar levels stay normal.
-Insulin resistance occurs when there isn’t enough insulin available to transport glucose into muscle tissue where it’s needed.
-As a result, excess glucose builds up in the bloodstream leading to type 2 diabetes.
+In addition, studies suggest that goji berries may increase insulin sensitivity, meaning blood sugar levels stay normal.
+Insulin resistance occurs when insufficient insulin is available to transport glucose into muscle tissue where it’s needed.
+As a result, excess glucose builds up in the bloodstream, leading to type 2 diabetes.
 Research suggests that consuming goji berries regularly might help lower the chances of developing type 2 diabetes.

 Acai Berry

-Acai berries come from acacias trees native to Brazil.
-These small red fruits are full of nutrients, including vitamins A, C, E, B6, folic acid, iron, calcium, magnesium, potassium, zinc, copper, manganese, phosphorus, and fiber.
+Acai berries come from acacia trees native to Brazil.
+These small red fruits contain vitamins A, C, E, B6, folic acid, iron, calcium, magnesium, potassium, zinc, copper, manganese, phosphorus, and fiber.

-They’re particularly rich in anthocyanins – powerful antioxidant compounds found naturally in blueberries, blackcurrants, and raspberries.
-Anthocyanin extracts have shown promise in helping fight inflammation linked to conditions such as arthritis and asthma.
+They’re rich in anthocyanins – powerful antioxidant compounds found naturally in blueberries, blackcurrants, and raspberries.
+Anthocyanin extracts have shown promise in helping fight inflammation linked to arthritis and asthma.

-One study showed that taking 500mg per day reduced joint pain associated with osteoarthritis.
+One study showed that taking 500mg daily reduced joint pain associated with osteoarthritis.
 Another trial suggested that eating 100g of acai berries daily lowered cholesterol levels by 5%.
 Other research shows that regular consumption of acai berries helps maintain healthy skin, hair, and nails.

 Almonds